-I lead the Gender Explosion Initiative for developing resources and training to improve gender inclusion for trans and non-binary theater-makers.
-I have run workshops for ArtsEmerson and the Annual SETC Convention as part of their Equity, Diversity, and Inclusion Series.
+I co-lead the Gender Explosion Initiative for developing resources and training to improve gender inclusion for trans and non-binary theater-makers.

 Below are guides on seven achievable actions theatre-makers can take right now to support your transgender and non-binary coworkers, how to use pronouns in the workplace, and key LBTQ+ terminology.
 My guide to integrating pronoun usage into the theatrical workplace was seen by a quarter-million people across the globe on Facebook alone.

 Alongside M Sloth Levine and a working group of trans artists across New England, this essay on HowlRound discusses the current state of trans and non-binary inclusion in the theatrical sector, and ways theatremakers can dismantle stigmas against trans people and continue creating an inclusive theatre scene.

 "It is up to every single one of us to effect change to make the theatre community more inclusive—and this goes beyond gender-neutral restrooms."